 David and his wife Amy have three sons and live in southwest Minneapolis.

 You can reach David via email or call (612) 787-7956.

 Mai is diligent and creative.
 She has poured herself into giving shape to our burgeoning Children's Ministry since July 2015.
 She loves Jesus and kids, and she finds creative ways to engage their hearts and minds in kids worship and a lesson each and every Sunday.

 You can reach Mai via email.

-She graduated from Northwestern University in St. Paul with a degree in Ministry with an emphasis in Psychology before joining the ResMPLS team.
+Abby graduated from Northwestern University in St. Paul with a degree in Ministry with an emphasis in Psychology before joining the ResMPLS team.
 She is passionate about ministry with wonderful heart for kids.